aws-samples/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

 ![](./assets/dms5.png)

-5. Create a Target endpoint for Amazon DynamoDB as shown following:
+# Create a Target endpoint for Amazon DynamoDB.

+Click Create Endpoint.
+Enter the values as below.

  |Parameter| Description|
  |------|---------------